adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - `step scaling`: Scales based on step adjustments (Add 2 instances if CPU >75%, +3 more if >85%.) - Granular control for variable workloads, require manual alarm setup.
   - `Simple scaling`: Scales based on a single metric (e.g., CPU >75%) - Basic, manual scaling. (less flexible than Target Tracking).
   - `Scheduled scaling`: Scales based on time (e.g., +2 instances at 9 AM) - For predictable traffic patterns.

+- maximum throughput for a single FIFO SQS queue by default?
+    - 300 messages/sec (without batching).
+    - Using message batching (up to 10 messages per batch), this limit scales to 3,000 messages/sec

 ⭐⭐⭐⭐⭐⭐ Design High-Performing Architectures  ⭐⭐⭐⭐⭐⭐